worthpointlabs/terratest/docs/_docs/04_community/contributing.md

     * Skip provider registration : set true if you want to skip terraform provider registration for debug purposes (_false_ or _true_)

 1. Wait for the `ci-workflow` to be finished

+    > The pipeline will use the given Azure subscription and create resources on it.
+When the test finish, resources will be tear-down.
+Creating resources may cost to the Azure subscription, though.
+We didn't expect a left-over resource, but please keep in mind that, sometimes due to a bug or a glitch, some resources may be left behind.

 1. PR with the given _PR Number_ will have the result of the `ci-workflow` as a comment